danielfrg/datasciencebox/README.md

 Spark is available via apache mesos, you need to bootstrap first hdfs and mesos.

-1. `dsb install hdfs`.
-Check that is running: `dsb open hdfs`
+1. `dsb install hdfs`: check that is running: `dsb open hdfs`
-2. `dsb install mesos`.
-Check that is running: `dsb open mesos`
+2. `dsb install mesos`: check that is running: `dsb open mesos`
-3. `dsb install spark`.
+3. `dsb install spark`

-To test the easier way it to intall the Jupyter notebook and use use spark there, see the examples notebook.
+To test the easier way it to intall the Jupyter notebook and use use spark there, note that if you already installed the notebook you have to run `dsb install notebook` again.